dalibormesaric/PublishNotifier/README.md

 ---------------------------------------

-Notify your team in Slack or HipChat when you do a right-click Publish from Visual Studio.
+Notify your team in Slack or HipChat when you [Deploy a Web Project Using One-Click Publish from Visual Studio](https://msdn.microsoft.com/en-us/library/dd465337(v=vs.110).aspx).

 See the [change log](CHANGELOG.md) for changes and road map.

 ## Features

-- Visual Studio Publish posts notification in Slack and/or HipChat
+- One-Click Publish sends a notification to your Slack channel and/or HipChat room
-- The configuration is saved in PublishNotifier.json so you commit it to source control
+- The configuration is saved in PublishNotifier.json so you can commit it to source control

 ![Publish](./docs/publish.png)